|Homepage:||Click to visit|

 The university is located in Haidian District, a western suburb of Beijing, China.
 Beijing is the capital of the People's Republic of China and one of the most populous cities in the world.
 The city's history dates back three millennia.
 As the last of the Four Great Ancient Capitals of China, Beijing has been the political center of the country for the past eight centuries.
 The city is renowned for its opulent palaces, temples, parks and gardens, tombs, walls and gates, and its art treasures and universities, all of which have made it a center of culture and art in China.

 The online course selection system is not available for exchange students; therefore, students should be prepared to select courses upon arrival and immigration check-in registration at Peking University.
 Students who wish to take Chinese language courses can do so at the School of Chinese as a Second Language.
 Students will be tested by Chinese language level and take the appropriate PKU Chinese language courses.
 At the same time, those students can choose 1-2 English-taught courses at other schools/departments if the courses and quotas are available.
+Students who wish to opt out of Chinese language courses can take entirely English-taught courses offered by other schools/departments.
 A full course catalog (in Mandarin with some English) is available here.
 Lists of past courses taught in English outside the School of Chinese as a Second Language can be found here.
+PKU's "On China" series offers English-taught courses in humanities, social sciences, economics & management, and the natural sciences.
+Recent course offerings in that series can be found below.

 Fall: late August - mid-January